 Key Facts

-- 2.8-inch transflective color touchscreen display
+- 2.8-inch transflective MIP color touchscreen display

-- Battery life of 25 hours (17-25 hours claimed)
+- Battery life of 17-25 hours depending on usage

 Reviews & Ratings